 - Cross the small bridge from mainland Ireland onto its largest island, Achill Island and head to Keem Beach.
-Stop at the viewing point on the side of the hill above the beach and see if you can spot basking sharks in the bay, if visiting in Spring and Summer.
+Stop at the viewing point on the side of the hill above the beach and see if you can spot basking sharks in the bay if visiting in Spring and Summer.

 Places to stay in Westport – If you are looking for a budget-friendly option for accommodation in Westport, we recommend the Wyatt Hotel.
-Click here for latest prices and availability.
+Click here for the latest prices and availability.
 If it is luxury you want, consider booking into the Westport Plaza hotel.
-Find out more and see latest prices here.
+Find out more and see the latest prices here.